cortex-js/cortexjs.io/src/docs/coding-style-guide.md

     you do, be liberal in what you accept from others".
 For example, functions that are invoked internally do not need to check that the input parameters are valid.
     However, public APIs should check the validity of parameters, and behave reasonably when they are invalid.
-See [this plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for Visual Studio Code.

 The project is setup to use [`prettier`](https://prettier.io/) an opinionated code formatter.
-Formatting will be applied before pushing to the repo.
-You can also configure your editor to apply the formatting automatically on save, for example.
+You can configure your editor to apply the formatting automatically on save, for example.
+See [this plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for Visual Studio Code.

 In general: